 Rather than risk the long journey, many women choose to deliver their babies at home.
 Complications experienced during home births have resulted in a high rate of infant mortality.
 The maternal mortality rate is also high, often the result of bleeding that cannot be controlled.

-Continue reading Debbie Black's article "Engaging Globally" here: Bethlehem Maternity Shelter, Zambia
+Continue reading Debbie Black's article "Engaging Globally" here: Engaging Globally, Bethlehem Maternity Shelter, Zambia